RfidResearchGroup/ChameleonUltra/docs/firmware.md

 1. Physical button

 - Disconnect the Chameleon and wait for it to enter sleep mode
-- Hold down the `B` button.
+- Hold down the 🅑 button.
 If you are using Windows you have to wait about ~5s before next step.
 - Plug USB into a PC while still holding the button.
 If you are using Windows you have to wait about ~10s before next step.
-- Then release the button
+- Then release the 🅑 button

 2. From CLI